 Although the general principle of this matching algorithm is that it scans the subject string only once, without backtracking, there is one exception: when a lookaround assertion is encountered, the characters following or preceding the current point have to be independently inspected.

 The scan continues until either the end of the subject is reached, or there are no more unterminated paths.
 At this point, terminated paths represent the different matching possibilities (if there are none, the match has failed).
 Thus, if there is more than one possible match, this algorithm finds all of them, and in particular, it finds the longest.
 The matches are returned in decreasing order of length.
 There is an option to stop the algorithm after the first match (which is necessarily the shortest) is found.

 Note that all the matches that are found start at the same point in the subject.
 If the pattern

 cat(er(pillar)?)?is matched against the string "the caterpillar catchment", the result is the three strings "caterpillar", "cater", and "cat" that start at the fifth character of the subject.
 The algorithm does not automatically move on to find matches that start at later positions.

 PCRE2's "auto-possessification" optimization usually applies to character repeats at the end of a pattern (as well as internally).
 For example, the pattern "a\d+" is compiled as if it were "a\d++" because there is no point even considering the possibility of backtracking into the repeated digits.
 For DFA matching, this means that only one possible match is found.
 If you really do want multiple matches in such cases, either use an ungreedy repeat ("a\d+?") or set the PCRE2_NO_AUTO_POSSESS option when compiling.

-There are a number of features of PCRE2 regular expressions that are not supported by the alternative matching function.
+There are a number of features of PCRE2 regular expressions that are not supported or behave differently in the alternative matching function.
 Those that are not supported cause an error if encountered.